DickinsonCollege/FarmData2/CONTRIBUTING.md

 The [Getting Started with Zulip Page] from the [Zulip Help Center](https://zulip.com/help/) provides a quick introduction to using Zulip if you want a few pointers.

+## Bug Reporting ##

+If you discover a bug, please see the [Bug Reporting section of Ways to Contribute](docs/WaysToContribute.md#bug-reporting) for tips on writing a clear and helpful bug report.

+## Feature Requests ##

+If you have an idea for a new feature, please see the [Feature Requests section of Ways to Contribute](docs/WaysToContribute.md#feature-requests) for guidance on submitting a useful feature request.

 ## 5. Find an Issue to Work On ##

 Visit the Issue Tracker to find an issue on which to work: